Heel Spurs vs Plantar Fasciitis

 Heel pain is usually caused by plantar fasciitis rather than a heel spur.
-And if your symptoms don’t go away after a couple weeks of rest, talk to a physical therapist.
+And if your symptoms don’t go away after a couple of weeks of rest, talk to a physical therapist.

 Physical therapy is as an effective treatment for heel pain caused by plantar fasciitis and other conditions.
-This is done with stretches, exercises, braces, lifestyle modifications, and non-invasive pain reducing techniques.
+This is done with stretches, exercises, braces, lifestyle modifications, and non-invasive pain-reducing techniques.
 And unlike medications, physical therapy can also help you tackle the underlying cause of your heel pain in addition to alleviating your symptoms, which can mean longer-lasting relief for you.

 Our quick and easy-to-follow guide is to get you started on the right path toward a pain-free life.

 Women's Health Physical Therapy Specialist at PhysioFit Physical Therapy & Wellness

 Kim Gladfelter is a physical therapist, Pilates instructor, educator, author, and co-founder of PhysioFit Physical Therapy & Wellness.
 She is known as a keen, well-rounded expert of healing through movement and women’s health specialist in the Silicon Valley area.